 Without her neighbor’s consent, Held Evans placed a set of their warm house keys into Sayid Qamar’s strong hands.
 Though Qamar was unable to say it in a language we could understand, he was visibly excited.

-“When Rachel confiscated our house keys and gave these one-hundred and thirty-eight Syrians our home, we were a little shocked,” Jermaine Thompson told us while drinking straight out of a milk jug.
+“When Rachel confiscated our house keys and gave these one-hundred and thirty-eight Syrians our home, we were a little shocked,” Jermaine Thompson told us while drinking straight out of a milk jug.“When Rachel confiscated our house keys and gave these one-hundred and thirty-eight Syrians our home, we were a little shocked.”

 “We will still be paying off the mortgage, and we are definitely on the hook for water and electricity.
 We are mostly just grateful for Rachel’s generosity towards these folks.
 As soon as they moved in, she winsomely built a giant, brick privacy wall around her house in order to send a clear message: ‘white privilege is nasty and you don’t need to see the horror of it every day.'”